ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/upgrading-smart-contracts/index.md

 ## Considerations for upgrading smart contracts {#considerations-for-upgrading-smart-contracts}

-1. Use secure access control/authorization mechanisms to prevent unauthorized smart contract upgrades, especially if using the proxy pattern, strategy pattern, or data separation.
+1. Use secure access control/authorization mechanisms to prevent unauthorized smart contract upgrades, especially if using proxy patterns, strategy patterns, or data separation.
+An example is restricting access to the upgrade function, such that only the contract's owner can call it.

 2. Upgrading smart contracts is a complex activity and requires a high level of dilligence to prevent the introduction of vulnerabilities.